gwyntel/SimAddict/memory-bank/activeContext.md

     -   **Markdown Integration:** Added Marked.js via CDN to render the outline with better formatting.
     -   **Streaming Outline Generation:** Modified `handleGenerateOutline` to handle SSE responses and update the Markdown-rendered outline display progressively.
     -   **Full-Frame Preview & Overlay:** Added HTML/CSS/JS to transition the iframe to a full-frame view with overlay buttons (Save, Back).
+    -   **Global Start Over Button:** Added an always-visible "Start Over" button (fixed position) that reloads the page to reset the application state.

 ## Next Steps (Future Enhancements)